SheCodes-IEEE-CIS-GHRCE/Electricity-Generation-Analysis-and-Prediction-in-India/README.md

 </p>

 # Introduction
-This is a Regression project which aims to predict the amount of energy(power) produced by different energy generation techniques used by different parts of the country.
+This is a Regression project which aims to analyse the electricity generation in different regions over the past three years and also predict the amount of energy(power) produced by different energy generation techniques used by different parts of the country.

 # Modules/Packages Used
 * Pandas